 When is the application date each year?

-The next cohort of the Advanced Coaching Diploma program will run from September 2018 – May 2020 with applied sessions offered in a blended learning environment (virtual, self-directed learning, in person workshops and practical sessions).
+The next cohort of the Advanced Coaching Diploma program is planned to run from Fall 2019 – Spring 2021 with applied sessions offered in a blended learning environment (virtual, self-directed learning, in person workshops and practical sessions).

 Applications are now being accepted through to the end of June 2019, however we encourage you to start the submission process as soon as possible.

 How do I apply?